-- Make sure that you have first installed Oracle Workflow server from the Oracle Database 10g Products installation type and run Workflow Configuration Assistant to configure Oracle Workflow. - 2.
-Log on as a member of the Administrators group to the computer on which to install Oracle components. - If you are installing on a Primary Domain Controller (PDC) or a Backup Domain Controller (BDC), log on as a member of the Domain Administrators group. - Delete the ORACLE\HOME environment variable if it exists.
+- 1. Make sure that you have first installed Oracle Workflow server from the Oracle Database 10g Products installation type and run Workflow Configuration Assistant to configure Oracle Workflow. - 2.
+Log on as a member of the Administrators group to the computer on which to install Oracle components.

+If you are installing on a Primary Domain Controller (PDC) or a Backup Domain Controller (BDC), log on as a member of the Domain Administrators group.

+3. Delete the ORACLE_HOME environment variable if it exists.
 Refer to your Microsoft online help for more information about deleting environment variables.

-Note: The ORACLE\HOME environment variable is automatically set in the registry.
+Note: The ORACLE_HOME environment variable is automatically set in the registry.
 Manually setting this variable prevents installation

-- Insert the Oracle Database installation media and navigate to the companion directory.
-Alternatively, navigate to the directory where you downloaded or copied the installation files. - Use the same installation media to install Oracle Database on all supported Windows platforms. - Double-click setup. exe to start Oracle Universal Installer. - In the Welcome window click Next. - In the Select a Product to Install window, choose Oracle Database 10g Companion Products and click Next.
+4. Insert the Oracle Database installation media and navigate to the companion directory.
+Alternatively, navigate to the directory where you downloaded or copied the installation files.

+Use the same installation media to install Oracle Database on all supported Windows platforms.

+- 5. Double-click setup.exe to start Oracle Universal Installer. - 6.
+In the Welcome window click Next. - 7.
+In the Select a Product to Install window, choose Oracle Database 10g Companion Products and click Next.

-- In the Specify Home Details window, do the following: - a.
+- 8. In the Specify Home Details window, do the following: - a.
 Name: Enter a name for the new Oracle home.
 You can install the Oracle Database Companion Products into a new Oracle home, or you can install Oracle Workflow middle tier only into an existing Oracle HTTP Server Oracle home.
 You cannot install the Oracle Database Companion Products into an existing Oracle Database home. - b.
 Path: Enter the directory location for the Oracle home.
 If the directory does not exist, then Oracle Universal Installer creates it for you.
+Do not enter a directory path that has spaces.
+After you enter a correct directory path, Oracle Universal Installer creates a new directory for you.